Top 10 American University & College Logos

 Yale University is part of the Ivy League, America’s eight most prestigious universities.
 One of the oldest educational institutions, founded in 1701.
 The institution’s logo fully demonstrates professionalism and the importance of quality teaching.

 The logo represents an open book inside a blue shield.
-A Hebrew inscription can also be seen, which is duplicated below in Latin, “Urim v’Thummim or Lux et Veritas” – Light and Truth.
-The inscription in Hebrew is a tribute to the first years of the university, when this language was a compulsory subject of study.
-The main colors – black, gray, and blue – are used on the official website and other communication channels.
+A Hebrew inscription can also be seen, reproduced below in Latin as “Urim v’Thummim or Lux et Veritas” (Light and Truth).
+The Hebrew inscription is a tribute to the university’s early years, when this language was a compulsory subject of study.
+The main colors, black, gray, and blue, are used on the official website and other communication channels.

 Arizona State University